philipf/gt/README.md

 go install github.com/philipf/gt/cmd/gt@latest
 ```
 ## Next steps
-- Update existing tests to consistently use the asserts package
 - Revisit the code structure for the domain layer.
 This doesn't feel like idiomatic Go yet
+- Fix error handling, using Error types

+## Done
+- Update existing tests to consistently use the asserts package